mgbalant/MomentAnalysis/README.md

 ## INSTRUCTIONS

-(Please note that required to build the software are opencv headers.
-The following commandline steps may or may not work on your system on current OSes).
+Please note that required to build the software are opencv headers.
+The following command-line steps may or may not work on your system on a current Operating System.

 \> cmake .